Syntax and Semantics of Linear Dependent Types: Conclusions and Future Work

-Finally, there are still plenty of theoretical questions within the type theory.
-Can we expect to have interesting models with type dependency on the co-Kleisli category of $!$ and can we make sense of additive $\Sigma$- and $\mathrm{Id}$-types, e.g. from a syntactic point of view?
+Finally, many theoretical questions remain within the type theory.
+Can we expect interesting models with type dependency on the co-Kleisli category of $!$, and can we make sense of additive $\Sigma$- and $\mathrm{Id}$-types, e.g. from a syntactic point of view?
 Is there an equivalent of strong/dependent E-rules for ILDTT?
-Does the Curry-Howard correspondence extend in its full glory: do we have a propositions-as-types interpretation of linear predicate logic in ILDTT?
-These questions need to be addressed by a combination of research into the formal system and study of specific models.
-We hope that the general framework we sketched will play its part in connecting all the different sides of the story: from syntax to semantics; from computer science and logic to geometry and physics.
+Does the Curry-Howard correspondence extend fully: do we have a propositions-as-types interpretation of linear predicate logic in ILDTT?
+These questions need to be addressed by a combination of research into the formal system and the study of specific models.
+We hope that the general framework we sketched will play a part in connecting all the different aspects of the story: from syntax to semantics; from computer science and logic to geometry and physics.